kubecost/docs/install-and-configure/advanced-configuration/user-management/kubecost-cluster-roles.md

 `cluster-admin` is required to install Kubecost.
 However, this role is not required to modify the deployment afterwards.

 Below are the rules of ClusterRoles associated with Kubecost's cost-analyzer.
-The source of these rules comes from [Kubecost's cluster role template](https://github.com/kubecost/cost-analyzer-helm-chart/blob/develop/cost-analyzer/templates/cost-analyzer-cluster-role-template.yaml).
+The source of these rules comes from [Kubecost's ClusterRole template](https://github.com/kubecost/cost-analyzer-helm-chart/blob/develop/cost-analyzer/templates/cost-analyzer-cluster-role-template.yaml).

 {% code overflow="wrap" %}
 ```yaml